mheiber/analogue/README.md

 `cargo run`

 Or download a release from ./releases, unarchive the file, then run it.
+You'll start off in an instruction screen and of course there are vim bindings.

 > watch out: sound and movement